Skip to Content

 This easy recipe for overnight oats with almond milk makes a creamy, sweet and indulgent breakfast using healthy, dairy-free ingredients.
 They are also great for a fast and convenient on-the-go breakfast!

-I’ve been making vegan overnight oats for years now and it’s become one of my favourite breakfasts.
+I’ve been making dairy-free overnight oats for years now and it’s become one of my favourite breakfasts.
 They are especially handy for days when you’re in a rush and just need something to grab on to go.

 I used to only make warm oats and I’d almost always use soy milk.
 And to be honest, I only ate them for the health benefits- I never actually enjoyed them very much.
-But because this recipe was a little different, I thought I’d try something new.
+But overnight oats are an absolute game-changer!
+Their creamy, thick texture makes them taste more like a dessert than a health food.
+And you can make hundreds of different variations from one basic ratio.

-All you need to do is quickly mix the ingredients at night which literally takes 5 minutes, pop them in a jar or Tupperware box and leave them in the fridge until the morning.
+It’s great knowing that I don’t have to cook anything in the mornings, and that I have a quick dairy-free breakfast that I can eat straight away.
+All you need to do is quickly mix the ingredients at night, which literally takes 5 minutes, pop them in a jar or Tupperware box and leave them in the fridge until the morning.
 It’s so easy!

 How to make overnight oats with almond milk

+Step 2: Add your sweetener to taste.
 I like using agave as it is the most gentle on my blood sugar and it has a more neutral taste than maple syrup.
-But if you like the taste of maple syrup, feel free to use that or any other type of sweetener you like.
+If you’re not worried about blood sugar, feel free to use brown sugar or any other sweetener that you like.

-If you’re pinched for time, the oats will taste fine after an hour or so in the fridge but overnight is ideal.
+Step 4: Put the lid on your jar/container or cover your bowl, and place in the fridge overnight.
+If you’re pinched for time, the oats will taste fine after about 2 hours in the fridge but overnight is ideal.

-In the morning, give the oats a quick stir, add your toppings and enjoy cold.
-No need to heat them up!
+Step 5: In the morning, give the oats a quick stir, add your toppings and enjoy cold.
+No need to heat them up.
+It really is that easy!

 Toppings and add-ins

-I know some of you prefer your overnight oats without banana but if you like bananas, this one is for you.
+• Banana and “Nutella”: I know many people prefer their oats without banana but if you like them, this one is for you.
 Just add half of a sliced banana and 1 tablespoon of chocolate hazelnut spread.
 I used Nature’s Store hazelnut and cocoa spread for a dairy-free version.

 Banana Overnight Oats With Almond Milk And Yoghurt